crownstone/website/23-research.md

 in our products to create really smart homes.
 A smart home does things for you automatically.
 A smartphone app that only provides you with yet another option to control a light is not what Crownstone is after.
 It would mean that you have to unlock your phone, open the right app, navigate to the right screen, and click the right button.
-That can be much easier accomplished by just flipping a light switch.
+That can be accomplished much easier by just flipping a light switch.
 No, we want that your home responds to your presence without you having to do anything!

-For that we develop an artificial intelligence (AI) who partly resides on a smartphone, partly on the Crownstones, and partly in the cloud.
+For that we develop artificial intelligence (AI) which partly resides on a smartphone, partly on the Crownstones, and partly in the cloud.
 If you just have bought a Crownstone system, one of the first interactions with the AI is to give it a name (see the screenshot at the right).
 This is all cool, but what's the type of AI that we are developing?
 There are multiple research directions: